skupperproject/refdog/input/concepts/connector.md

 <section>

-A binding from a local workload to listeners in remote sites.
+A _connector_ binds a local workload to listeners in remote sites.

 </section>